divio/divio-cloud-docs/reference/work-media-storage.rst

 Divio Cloud.

-Instead, you must use the storage as defined by Django's ``DEFAULT_FILE_STORAGE`` - which you can do simply by not explictly specifying a storage system, and using ``django.core.files.storage.default_storage``.
+Instead, you must use the storage as defined by Django's ``DEFAULT_FILE_STORAGE`` - which you can do simply by not explicitly specifying a storage system, and using ``django.core.files.storage.default_storage``.

 See also :ref:`Django's discussion <django:file storage systems>` of the subject.